w3c/i18n-activity/.github/ISSUE_TEMPLATE/add-a-review-comment--pending-discussion-by-i18n-wg-.md

 4. Replace the text 'url_for_the_issue_raised' below with a link to the issue you raised in the other WG's repository.
 Do NOT remove the initial '§ '.
 Do NOT use []() notation - just paste the URL.

-5. Remove the 'pending' label, and add a 'needs-resolution' tag to this tracker issue – add it to the issue you raised in the other WG's repo.
+5. Remove the 'pending' label, and add a 'needs-resolution' tag to this tracker issue.
 If you added an \*lreq label, add the label 'spec-type-issue' and a label to indicate the relevant typographic feature(s), eg. 'i:line_breaking'.
 The latter represent categories related to the Language Enablement Index, and all start with i:.

-6. Edit this issue to **REMOVE ALL THE INSTRUCTIONS** down to and including this line, but no further.
+6. Edit this issue to **REMOVE ALL THE INSTRUCTIONS**, ie. the two lines that are '---' and all the text between.

 End of instructions.
--
+---